braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/create.md

 When a row is selected, you can add or remove the number of columns you need from the **Column customization** section to put different content elements side by side.

 You can also slide to adjust the size of existing columns.
-All columns are distributed across a 12-point system with a maximum of 6 columns in a row.

 ![]({% image_buster /assets/img_archive/dnd_iam_column_customization.gif %}){: style="max-width:40%"}